LendPeak/LendPeak/docs/setup/repository-structure.md

   - **custom/**: Custom plugins developed in-house.
   - **third-party/**: Third-party plugins or integrations.

-- **data/**: Contains data-related files such as sample datasets, database migration scripts, seed data, and backups:
+- **data/**: Contains data-related files such as sample datasets and database migration scripts:

-  - **migrations/**: Database migration scripts that evolve your database schema over time.
+  - **migrations/**: Database migration scripts.
-  - **seeds/**: Seed data scripts to populate your database with initial data for development or testing.
+  - **seeds/**: Seed data for initial database setup.
-  - **backups/**: Directory for storing database backups.
+  - **backups/**: Directory for database backups.

 - **db/**: Stores database schema definitions, predefined queries, and configuration files:

   - **schema/**: SQL scripts or schema definition files describing the structure of your database.
   - **queries/**: Predefined SQL queries, stored procedures, or functions.
   - **config/**: Configuration files related to the database, such as connection settings or ORM configurations.
-- **data/**: Contains data-related files such as sample datasets and database migration scripts:

-  - **migrations/**: Database migration scripts.
-  - **samples/**: Sample data for testing or demos.

 - **.github/**: GitHub-specific files, such as CI/CD workflows and issue templates: